British Combinatorial Committee

 The Committee was founded in 1977, with Richard Rado as chair.
 An article by Norman Biggs describing the prehistory of the Committee can be found here.
 Subsequently the chair was held by Dominic Welsh and Crispin Nash-Williams.

 The Committee’s main function is to run the biennial British Combinatorial Conference.
-The next (25th) BCC will be held at the University of Strathclyde, on 3–7 July 2017; the local organiser is Sergey Kitaev.
-The web page is here.
+The next (29th) BCC will be held at the University of Lancaster, on 11–15 July 2022; the local organiser is Tony Nixon.

 Details of past BCCs are available (thanks to Keith Edwards).